9 Fun Food Events Around DC This Weekend

 Chef Michael Shaw will host a five-course book dinner this Friday, from 7 PM to 10 PM, at Via Umbria to celebrate his new release: Pheasant, Quail, Cottontail.
 All the dishes served will come straight from the pages, including recipes for roasted quail sausage, “pheasant bundles,” and smoked grouse.
 Tickets are $137.50.

 It’s Little Red Fox‘s fifth anniversary, and they’re throwing a pie party!
 Well, a pie latte party, which is basically a coffee drink with a mini funfetti pie for the first 50 people that come in on Friday.
-Just to make things more fun, the café and market will throw in a complimentary bag of the house roast.
+Just to make things more fun, the café and market will throw in a complimentary bag of the house roast for the first 10 customers.

 With temperatures dipping into the 30s, ’tis the season for warming winter drinks.
 Supreme Core Cider is releasing their winter cider, the Ginger Beard Man, with a special “Best Ginger Beard” contest on Saturday from 2 PM to 6 PM.
 Sloppy Mama’s barbecue and drafts from Atlas Brew Works will be available.
 Tickets are $20.